amer/resinfra/networking/Azure-AWS-VPN.md

 BIRD is a daemon for dynamic internet routing.
 [Source](https://bird.network.cz/?get_doc&v=16&f=bird-1.html)

-We don't actually need dynamic routing.
-In the planning meeting, we decided that there should be one subnet per cloud provider, as in the [initial graphic](https://media.clubhouse.io/api/attachments/files/clubhouse-assets/5faee1ab-b9ba-4839-9191-1494224bf19b/5fb816ac-5391-4385-9d2f-3690b66cb47f/Build%20a%20more%20resilient%20infrastructure%20by%20spanning%20clouds%20-%20New%20frame.jpg).
-Thus, we should be able to use a static routing table, even on Proxmox.
+The scope of this story was to have one subnet per cloud, as shown in the [initial graphic](https://media.clubhouse.io/api/attachments/files/clubhouse-assets/5faee1ab-b9ba-4839-9191-1494224bf19b/5fb816ac-5391-4385-9d2f-3690b66cb47f/Build%20a%20more%20resilient%20infrastructure%20by%20spanning%20clouds%20-%20New%20frame.jpg).
+Therefore, we need no dynamic routing to connect the networks.
+A static route table will work just fine for now.

 ### Wireguard